ischumacher/rsxp/README.md

     /catalog/#text:
     /catalog/: #END#

-An example is included which demonstrates how easy extacting information from the XML is in the file [RSSNews.java](src/ian/xml/RSSNews.java), extract information from yahoo RSS XML.
+An example is included which demonstrates how easy extacting information from this flattened XML structure.
+The example [RSSNews.java](src/ian/xml/RSSNews.java), extracts information from yahoo RSS XML and printes out the title, date, description and url link for each RSS item.